 The original was produced in 1917 by the United States Food Administration, under the direction of the newly appointed food “czar” – Herbert Hoover.

 The poster was reissued during World War II.
 It’s been revised in recent years by individuals and organizations interested in encouraging an ethos incorporating local foods and sustainability.

 While I’m the UC Food Observer, I also dabble in the history of wartime poster art.
-I’m often asked if this is a contemporary mock-up made to look and feel vintage.
+(Check out Chapter 4 of my book, which is dedicated to Propaganda, Posters, Promotion and Memory).
+I’m often asked if this poster is actually a contemporary mock-up made to look and feel vintage.

 It’s not a mock-up.
 It’s the real deal, produced 100 years ago, with messages we should embrace today.